 Looking for a little more depth?
-Learn about options for managing identity in Windows Azure using Windows Server Active Directory Domain Services (AD), Windows Azure Active Directory, and Windows Azure Active Directory Access Control.
+Learn about options for managing identity in Microsoft Azure using Windows Server Active Directory Domain Services (AD), Azure AD, and Microsoft Azure Active Directory Access Control.

-Built on top of a large set of free capabilities in Windows Azure Active Directory, Windows Azure AD Premium provides a robust set of capabilities to empower enterprises with more demanding needs for identity and access management.
-During its first milestone, Windows Azure AD Premium offers group-based provisioning and access management to SaaS applications, a customized logon environment, and security reports.
-For the end user, Windows Azure AD Premium provides self-service password reset for cloud applications.
+Built on top of a large set of free capabilities in Microsoft Azure Active Directory, Microsoft Azure AD Premium provides a robust set of capabilities to empower enterprises with more demanding needs for identity and access management.
+During its first milestone, Microsoft Azure AD Premium offers group-based provisioning and access management to SaaS applications, a customized logon environment, and security reports.
+For the end user, Microsoft Azure AD Premium provides self-service password reset for cloud applications.

 Configuring single sign-on for many different SaaS applications from various vendors can be a difficult and demanding task.
-Windows Azure Active Directory simplifies the process by providing a world of popular SaaS applications, pre-integrated in a single application gallery.
+Azure AD simplifies the process by providing a world of popular SaaS applications, pre-integrated in a single application gallery.

-Learn how to build a web application that uses Windows Azure AD for single sign-on.
+Learn how to build a web application that uses Azure AD for single sign-on.

 Learn how to build a web application that uses the Graph API to query directory entities.

-Learn how portals like the Windows Azure management portal and the Office 365 account portal help tenant admins manage their organizations' identity and subscription data using a single instance of Windows Azure AD.
+Learn how portals like the Microsoft Azure management portal and the Office 365 account portal help tenant admins manage their organizations' identity and subscription data using a single instance of Azure AD.